iamnotbobby/Lethal-Company-Modpack/README.md

 # MoreCompany-Skinwalkers
 MoreCompany + Skinwalkers

 This windows powershell script installs BepInEx dependency, MoreCompany, as well as the Skinwalkers mod.
+Initially, this was made to ease the additional installation of the Skinwalkers mod alongside MoreCompany for my friends, but feel free to use it if you'd like.

 This is a direct copy of [Lethalize](https://github.com/KrystilizeNevaDies/Lethalize) with additional mod(s), full thanks to KrystilizeNevaDies.